jcabdu/Rust-grep-iterators/README.md

   - Iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.

-Software development using the TEST-DRIVEN DEVELOPMENT (TDD) PROCESS:
+Software development using a test-driven development (TDD) process:
 1. Write a test that fails and run it to make sure it fails for the reason you expect.
 2. Write or modify just enough code to make the new test pass.
 3. Refactor the code you just added or changed and make sure the tests continue to pass.